miseEnPlace-i/lapr2/docs/SprintB/US10/US10_RegisterEmployee.md

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureEmptyIsNotAllowed() {
-		Employee instance = new Employee("", "", "", "", "", "", "");
+		Employee instance = new Employee("", "", "", "", "", "");
 	}

-## Instatiate objects with invalid password (AC2)

-**Test 3:** Check that it is not possible to create an instance of the Employee class with an invalid password, which has a valid length, but invalid characters.

-	@Test(expected = IllegalArgumentException.class)
-	public void ensureValidPasswordWithValidChars() {
-		String invalidPassword = "joana12";

-		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", 30356786, invalidPassword, "Nurse");
-	}

-**Test 4:** Check that it is not possible to create an instance of the Employee class with an invalid password, which has a valid characters, but invalid length.

-	@Test(expected = IllegalArgumentException.class)
-	public void ensureValidPasswordWithValidLength() {
-		String invalidPassword = "JOAna123455667";

-		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", 30356786, invalidPassword, "Nurse");
-	}

 ## Instatiate objects with invalid email (AC4)

-**Test 5:** Check that it is not possible to create an instance of the Employee class with an invalid email.
+**Test 3:** Check that it is not possible to create an instance of the Employee class with an invalid email.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureValidEmail() {
 		String invalidEmail = "joana";

-		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", invalidEmail, 30356786, "JOAna12", "Nurse");
+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", invalidEmail, "30365258 4 ZZ0", "Nurse");
 	}

 ## Instatiate objects with invalid phone number (AC5)

-**Test 6:** Check that it is not possible to create an instance of the Employee class with an invalid phone number, which contains an invalid length.
+**Test 4:** Check that it is not possible to create an instance of the Employee class with an invalid phone number, which contains an invalid length.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureValidPhoneNumberWithValidLength() {
 		String invalidPhoneNumber = "+3519164788687897845";

-		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", invalidPhoneNumber, "joanamaria@gmail.com", 30356786, "JOAna12", "Nurse");
+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", invalidPhoneNumber, "joanamaria@gmail.com", "30365258 4 ZZ0", "Nurse");
 	}

-**Test 7:** Check that it is not possible to create an instance of the Employee class with an invalid phone number, which contains letters.
+**Test 5:** Check that it is not possible to create an instance of the Employee class with an invalid phone number, which contains letters.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureValidPhoneNumberWithoutLetters() {
 		String invalidPhoneNumber = "+3519164foe";

-		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", invalidPhoneNumber, "joanamaria@gmail.com", 30356786, "JOAna12", "Nurse");
+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", invalidPhoneNumber, "joanamaria@gmail.com", "30365258 4 ZZ0", "Nurse");
 	}

 ## Instatiate objects with invalid Citizen Card number (AC6)

-**Test 8:** Check that it is not possible to create an instance of the Employee class with an invalid Citizen Card number.
+**Test 6:** Check that it is not possible to create an instance of the Employee class with an invalid Citizen Card number.

 	@Test(expected = IllegalArgumentException.class)
 	public void ensureValidCCNumber() {
 		int invalidCCNumber = "3030398578392200";

-		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", invalidCCNumber, "JOAna12", "Nurse");
+		Employee instance = new Employee("Joana Maria", "Av. da Liberdade", "+351916478865", "joanamaria@gmail.com", invalidCCNumber, "Nurse");
 	}

 # 5. Construction (Implementation)